Scientology and psychiatry: Death of Lisa McPherson

 In 1994, Scientologist Lisa McPherson moved from Dallas, Texas, to Clearwater, Florida, with her employer, AMC Publishing, which was at that time owned by Bennetta Slaughter and operated and staffed primarily by Scientologists.
-During June 1995, the church placed McPherson in an "introspection rundown" due to perceived mental instability.
+During June 1995, the Church of Scientology placed McPherson in an "introspection rundown" due to perceived mental instability.
 Lisa completed the rundown, and she attested to the state of Clear in September.

 On November 18, 1995, McPherson was involved in a minor car accident.
 Paramedics initially left her alone because she was ambulatory, but after she began to remove her clothes, the paramedics decided to take her to the hospital.
 She remarked to the paramedics that she had taken off her clothes in hopes of obtaining counseling.
 Hospital staff agreed that she was unharmed, but recommended keeping her overnight for observation.
 Following intervention by fellow Scientologists, McPherson refused psychiatric observation or admission at the hospital and checked herself out after a short evaluation.

 Pinellas-Pasco Circuit Judge Frank Quesada concluded:

 Lisa McPherson refused psychiatric observation or admission at the hospital; she expressly stated her desire to receive the religious care and assistance from her fellow congregants that she and they wanted her to have.

 McPherson was then taken to the Flag Land Base for "rest and relaxation" according to the Church of Scientology, but sworn statements demonstrate that McPherson was brought there for another introspection rundown.

 Mark McGarry, an attorney with the Florida Office of the State Attorney, characterized McPherson's stay at the Flag Land Base as an "isolation watch":

-My understanding now is, from talking to many, many witnesses, the purpose of her being there in the Church, correct me if I'm wrong, she was experiencing some mental problems, and you guys were going to stabilize her through an isolation watch.
+My understanding now is, from talking to many, many witnesses, the purpose of her being there in the Church, (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) correct me if I'm wrong, she was experiencing some mental problems, and you guys were going to stabilize her through an isolation watch.
 And after that watch occurred, there was going to be a procedure run on her, and the procedure was an introspection rundown.